Age Discrimination in Employment Act of 1967: Case law

 The ADEA does not prohibit an employer from favoring an older employee over a younger one, even when the younger one is over 40 years old.
 However, such practice may be illegal in states like New Jersey, New York, and District of Columbia where workers ages 18 and older are protected from age discrimination, therefore, employers cannot give preference to either younger or older workers.

 The United States Supreme Court, in Meacham v.
-Knolls Atomic Power Lab, 554 U.S. 84 (2008), held that the employer, not the employee, bears the burden of proving that a layoff or other action that hurts older workers more than others was based not on age but on some other “reasonable factor.”
+Knolls Atomic Power Laboratory, 554 U.S. 84 (2008), held that the employer, not the employee, bears the burden of proving that a layoff or other action that hurts older workers more than others was based not on age but on some other “reasonable factor.”

 In Gomez-Perez v.
 Potter (2008), the Supreme Court allowed federal workers, who experience retaliation as a result of reporting age discrimination under the law, to sue for damages.

 In Kimel v.
 Florida Bd. of Regents, 528 U.S. 62 (2000), the Supreme Court held that state employees cannot sue states for monetary damages under the ADEA in federal court.
 The EEOC may still enforce the ADEA against states, and state employees may still sue state officials for declaratory and injunctive relief.

 In Gross v.
-FBL Financial Services, Inc., 557 U.S. 167 (2009), the Supreme Court ruled that a plaintiff must prove by that age was the "but for" cause of the challenged employment action.
+FBL Financial Services, Inc., 557 U.S. 167 (2009), the Supreme Court ruled that a plaintiff must prove by a preponderance of the evidence that age was the "but for" cause of the challenged employment action.

 Babb v.
 Wilkie is a Supreme Court case, which considered the scope and breadth of the ADEA.
 In it, the court ruled that plaintiffs only need to prove that age was a motivating factor in the decision in order to sue.
 However, establishing but for causation is still necessary in determining the appropriate remedy.
 The ruling of Babb v.
 Wilkie only applies to federal sector employees.
-If a plaintiff can establish that the age was the determining factor in the employment outcome, they may be entitled to compensatory damages or other relief relating to the end result of the employment decision.
+If a plaintiff can establish that the age was the determining factor in the employment outcome, they may be entitled to compensatory damages or other relief relating to the result of the employment decision.